ericknpeixoto/nytimes-topstories/README.md

 ### 1. Data Pipeline

 \
 The pipeline has been built using the Medallion Architecture.
-It divides the process in Raw, Bronze, Silver and Gold Data Layers, each one with specif level of cleaning and treatments.
+It divides the process in Raw, Bronze, Silver and Gold Data Layers, each one with specific level of cleaning and treatments.
 The picture bellow illustrates how the workflow has been designed.

 \
 <img width="1252" height="695" alt="image" src="https://github.com/user-attachments/assets/2011efd5-45ea-4917-8ff9-1879e73698e7" />